FMH Board Certification

 The examination results are either PASS or FAIL.
 The percentage of correct answers required for a pass are slightly different every year (more about this here).

-Have a look at the Results Report from 2020 (pdf) and Results Report from 2021 (pdf) for the exams´ statistics.
+Have a look at the Results Report from 2020 (pdf), Results Report from 2021 (pdf), and Results Report from 2023 (pdf) for the exams´ statistics.

 When do I get my results?